 Identification and consideration of social, cultural, economic, and governance aspects of coastal communities in design and management.

 Social and economic considerations should be considered when designing and managing a resilient MPA or MPA network.
-The creation of an MPA network with both socioeconomic and biophysical objectives can help move from single sector management to a more holistic approach, including human and ecosystem interactions, and cumulative impacts.
+The creation of a MPA network with both socio-economic and biophysical objectives can help move from single sector management to a more holistic approach, including human and ecosystem interactions, and cumulative impacts.
 This multiple-objective approach can create a foundation that transforms the way people address conflicts between the environment and the economy.

 Social factors to consider in MPA design: